renatorib/the-office/README.md

 ## Usage

-The project is currently hosted at <a href="https://escritorio.pagar.me" target="_blank">escritorio.pagar.me</a> therefore to proceed to login you'll need a Stone.co valid domain.
+The project is currently hosted at <a href="https://taller-escritorio-teste.firebaseapp.com/#/rooms/vingadores" target="_blank">escritorio.Taller</a> therefore to proceed to login you'll need a Taller valid domain.

 ### Local development